Indonesia's stance on Israel overshadows world soccer event

 Israel qualified last June by reaching the semifinals of the Under-19 European Championship.
 The team went on to lose the final to England.

-The Israeli football federation plays continental competition under the European soccer umbrella after leaving the Asian Football Confederation in 1974 because of boycotts from the some national teams.
+The Israeli football federation has competed in European soccer leagues since 1974, when it left the Asian Football Confederation because of boycotts from some national teams.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports